stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 }
 ~~~

-Now, other parts of your code can call `input.onButtonPressed` just like on a real Micro:Bit.
+Now, other parts of your code can call <code>input.onButtonPressed</code> just like on a real Micro:Bit.
 The final step is to add some HTML buttons to your test bench.
-When the `A` button is pressed, it should run the `aPressed` function from the stub.
+When the <code>A</code> button is pressed, it should run the <code>aPressed</code> function from the stub.

 ~~~html
 <html>